 S meansindicates whether the initial key exchange is complete; t transmissions can be secured.
 This is the Secure bit of the Key Information field

 M meansindicates whether the MIC is available in the message [This should be set in all messages except message 1 of a 4-way handshake.
 This is the Key MIC bit of the Key Information field.
-This parameter is ignored, and the Key MIC bit is set to 0, when using an AEAD cipher
+This parameter is ignored, and the Key MIC bit is set to 0, when using an AEAD cipher.

 NOTE—An AEAD cipher is used wWhen the negotiated AKM is 00-0F-AC:14, 00-0F-AC:15, 00-0F-AC:16, or 00-0F-AC:17, this Key MIC bit is set to 0 regardless of the M parameter value.